A blackout is different to passing out.

 How blackouts happen

 Blackouts happen when you are drunk.
-During a blackout you temporarily lose the ability to create new memories.
+During a blackout you temporarily lose the ability to create and store new memories.

 This happens because of the way alcohol disrupts the memory centre of the brain.

 The memory centre is called the hippocampus.
 It stores and organises memories so that you can remember things at a later point.
-When you drink too much or too quickly, this process doesn’t happen like it usually does.
+When you drink too much or too quickly, this process does not happen like it usually does.

-The rate at which your brain ‘backs-up’ information can begin to slow even after 1 or 2 drinks.
+The rate at which your brain stores information can begin to slow even after 1 or 2 drinks.